Ramneet-Singh/Traffic-Density-Estimation/README.md

 This stage implements the most basic and necessary functions.
 Typically the camera gets an arbitrary view of the road/intersection to be monitored and also contains many unnecessary additional objects in the frame.
 This stage corrects the camera angle and crops out the unwanted objects from the frame.

 The camera angle correction is based on Homography.
 A Homography is a transformation ( a 3×3 matrix ) that maps the points in one image to the corresponding points in the other image.
-It can be used for perspective correction, panoramic stitching and virtual advertisments.
+It can be used for perspective correction, panoramic stitching and virtual advertisements.
 For more info on homography, please check [this](https://docs.opencv.org/master/d9/dab/tutorial_homography.html) and [this](https://learnopencv.com/homography-examples-using-opencv-python-c/).

 These are the video frames at different substages.